-Table 2.8 tabulates contribution rates to the statutory health insurance over the years 2014 to 2018, differentiated by contribution rates for employers (for regular employment and for minijobs), employees, the self-employed, and pensioners.
-Starting from 2015 onwards, public health insurance companies (gesetzliche Krankenkassen) are able to set company-specific additional contributions from January 1 2015.
-These additional contributions are paid solely by the insured person (i.e. employees, self-employed and pensioners, but not their employers).
+Table 2.8 tabulates contribution rates to the statutory health insurance over the years 2016 to 2019, differentiated by contribution rates for employers (for regular employment and for minijobs), employees, the self-employed, and pensioners.
+Starting from 2015 onwards, public health insurance companies (gesetzliche Krankenkassen) are able to set company-specific additional contributions .
+These additional contributions are paid solely by the insured person (i.e. employees, self-employed and pensioners, but not their employers) in the period 2016-2018 and paid equally by the employer and the employee in 2019.
 EUROMOD assumes for each year the average additional contribution as published by the German government.
-These amount to 0.9% in 2015, 1.1% in 2016 and 2017 and 1.0% in 2018.
+These amount to 1.1% in 2016 and 2017, 1.0% in 2018 and 0.9% in 2019.